 Audit data analytics

-The age of audit data analytics (ADAs) is here, and it’s a leap forward for the profession.
-New technologies can add value to audit engagements through disciplined and focused analysis of large data sets.
-Some assurance procedures could eventually be performed faster and in near real-time, increasing the relevance and meaningfulness of these engagements.
-ADAs are audit procedures used to discover and analyze patterns, identify anomalies and obtain other useful information from data populations relevant to the audit.
-It can be:
+The age of audit data analytics (ADAs) is here.
+New technologies can add significant value to audit engagements through disciplined and focused analysis of large data sets.
+Some assurance procedures could eventually be performed faster and in near real-time, making these engagements more relevant, useful and effective.

 - Descriptive: tell you what happened historically